 For teachers looking to leverage AI in their units of inquiry, PerplexityAI is simple, focused and useful.
-This post is to share a resource I put together to support teachers who are getting started in adapting to AI in their classrooms.
+This post is to share some resources I put together to support teachers who are getting started in adapting to AI in their classrooms.

 Why Perplexity?

-- Free, with no accounts, logins or personal data needed.
+• Free to try, with no logins or personal data needed.

 Perplexity as an Inquiry Engine